w1r2p1/AlgoTrading/README.md

 - [x] **Telegram Interface**: Provide a performance status of your current trades.
 - [x] **Speed**: Multiprocessing is implemented across the algo to speed it up.

-**New** : run `/experimentations/live_orderbook.py` to display the orderbook in real time, along with the evolution of imbalance value and the price.
+**New** : run `/experimentations/live_orderbook.py` to display the orderbook in real time via Binance's websocket, along with the evolution of imbalance value and the price.

 ## Basic Usage